 Flat Bread (نان)

-- Trim the vegetables and remove the stems of parsley, dill, cilantro, basil and mint.
+- Trim the herbs, remove the stems of parsley, cilantro, basil and mint.
 Remove the leaves of radishes and the green parts of the scallions, (you may serve them if desired).
-Make sure every vegetable is trimmed into small and bite-size pieces.
+Make sure every herb is trimmed into small and bite-size pieces.

 - Place the herbs on a platter and serve with feta cheese, walnuts and warm bread.